 Richard Burton returned to Puerto Vallarta with his new wife, Susan Hunt (ex-wife of the famous F1 driver James Hunt) in 1977, he purchased a hacienda for her as a Valentine Day's gift, a few blocks from Casa Kimberley, on Miramar Street, the home is now the beautiful Hacienda San Angel.

-Anyway, this long story is a review of how and why Puerto Vallarta gained so much attention as a tourist destination, Huston, Taylor and Burton, played a significant role in getting the press and tourists down to this remote bucloic village, but the town really did the rest by itself with help from famous locals such as Francisco Medina Ascencio.
+Anyway, this long story is a review of how and why Puerto Vallarta gained so much attention as a tourist destination, Huston, Taylor, and Burton, played a significant role in getting the press and tourists down to this remote bucolic village, but the town really did the rest by itself with help from famous locals such as Francisco Medina Ascencio.

 Author: M. A. Gallardo

-On the trail of the Iguana (The Original Movie Documentary).
+On the trail of the Iguana (The (Original Movie Promo).